bglnelissen/slideToolkit/guides/INSTALL.Ubuntu 16.04 LTS.md

 ```
 Multiline commands end with a dash  \
     indent 4 spaces, and continue on the next line.  \
-    Copy & paste these whole blocks of code.
+    You can copy & paste these whole blocks of code.
 ```

-Although we made it easy to just select, copy and paste and run these blocks of code, it is not a good practise to blindly copy and paste commands.
+*Although we made it easy to just select, copy and paste and run these blocks of code, it is not a good practise to blindly copy and paste commands.
 Try to be aware about what you are doing.
-And never, never run `sudo` commands without a good reason to do so.
+And never, never run `sudo` commands without a good reason to do so.*

----
-Make shure you are running [Ubuntu 16.04](http://www.ubuntu.com/download/desktop).
 ---

 #### Step 1 - Update and prepare